JeffKatzy/interfamily-agent/README.md

 A workflow is essentially a ViewModel.
 A workflow has many steps, and an application may have many workflows.

 Each step in a workflow has it's own *skip* logic that indicates if the step is already complete.
-This is often a combination of the state of the underlying model (eg. has the application parsed the related information) and the workflow itself (have we asked enough times.)
+This is often a combination of the state of the underlying model (eg. the parsed information from the agent) and the workflow itself (eg. have we asked enough times and should move on.)

-For example, the bot gets the next step by checking off the steps in sequence to look if the `skip` lambda function returns True.
-It's looking at the related model  to see if it has the information it needs.
+For example, the bot finds the next step by checking off the steps in sequence to look if the `skip` lambda function returns `True`.
+And to execute the lambda, it looks at the related model to see if it has already gathered the related information.

 ```python
 class PartWorkflow(BaseWorkflow):